adam-cowley/twitch-project/docs/05-authorisation.md

 }
 ```

-**Note:** Currently this executes two separate database transactions, but these should really take place within the same database transaction.
+**Note:** Currently this executes two separate database transactions.
+That's fine for small workloads, but these two operations should really take place within the same database transaction.
 We'll sort that out at a later date.

 ### Testing the new Subscription Module

-If we run the e2e tests again, everything should still be passing.
+We've not introduced any breaking changes so running the end-to-end tests should still pass.

 ```
  npm run test:e2e